Applicants must possess a recognized high school diploma or its equivalent (please

 These students are advised to take the GED or TASC exam.
 A score of 2700 or better

 on the TASC exam or a 2500 on the GED exam is needed for consideration.

 Individual program requirements must be satisfied as indicated.

 To be considered for admission into programs taught on the Alfred campus, the overall

 high school average must be at least a 76.
 For programs taught in the School of Applied

-Technology, Wellsville campus, the overall average must be a 74 to be considered.
+Technology (Wellsville campus), the overall average must be at least a 74 to be considered.